-2.3 DGVCL's request to the Commission:
+2.3 PGVCL's request to the Commission:

-- 1. To condone the delay in filing this petition. - 2.
-To admit this petition seeking Truing up of FY 2009-10, Annual Performance Review of FY 2010-11 and MYT petition for the second control period FY 2011-12 to 2015-16. - To approve the truing up for FY 2009-10 and allow sharing of gains/losses with the Consumers, as per sharing mechanism prescribed in the MYT Regulations, 2007. - 4.
-To approve the Annual Performance Review for FY 2010-11 and allow sharing of gains/losses with the Consumers, as per sharing mechanism prescribed in the MYT Regulations, 2007. - To approve Aggregate Revenue Requirement of the second control period FY 2011-12 to 2015-16, as requested in this Petition on the basis of GERC (Multi- Year Tariff) Regulations, 2011. - To approve the methodology for recovery of Revenue Gap for FY 2011-12 as given in the Petition through proposed tariff hike of 25 paise/kWh for all categories of consumers, except agriculture and BPL (1-30 kWh). - 7.
-To treat the un-recovered revenue gap as a regulatory asset, to be recovered in the future tariff.
+- 1. To condone the delay in filing this petition. - To admit this petition seeking truing up of FY 2009-10, Annual Performance Review of FY 2010-11 and MYT petition for the second control period FY 2011-12 to 2015-16. - To approve the truing up for FY 2009-10 and allow sharing of gains/losses with the Consumers, as per sharing mechanism prescribed in the MYT Regulations, 2007. - 4.
+To approve the Annual Performance Review for FY 2010-11 and allow sharing of gains/losses with the Consumers, as per sharing mechanism prescribed in the MYT Regulations, 2007. - To allow BST methodology and pass through of power purchase cost based on BST methodology. - To approve Aggregate Revenue Requirement of the second control period FY 2011-12 to 2015-16, as requested in this petition on the basis of GERC (Multi-Year Tariff) Regulations, 2011. - 7.
+To approve the methodology for recovery of Revenue Gap for FY 2011-12 as given in the Petition through proposed tariff hike of 25 paise/kWh for all categories of consumers, except agriculture and BPL (1-30 kWh).

-- 8. To approve the actual capital expenditure for the FY 2009-10, revised capital expenditure plan for FY 2010-11 and projection of capital expenditure for the control period FY 2011-12 to 2015-16. - 9.
-To approve the formula proposed for calculation of PPPA charges. - 10.
-To consider approved parameters/ARR of GSECL, GETCO and SLDC, while finalising tariff of DGVCL. - 11.
+- 8. To treat the un-recovered revenue gap as a regulatory asset, to be recovered in the future tariff. - 9.
+To approve the actual capital expenditure for the FY 2009-10, revised capital expenditure plan for FY 2010-11 and projection of capital expenditure for the second control period FY 2011-12 to 2015-16. - 10.
+To approve the formula proposed for calculation of PPPA charges. - 11.
+To consider approved parameters/ARR of GSECL, GETCO and SLDC, while finalising tariff of PGVCL. - 12.
 To grant any other relief as the Commission may consider appropriate.
-The petitioner craves leave of the Commission to allow further submissions, addition and alteration to this Petition as may be necessary from time to time. - 12.
+The petitioner craves leave of the Commission to allow further submissions, addition and alteration to this Petition as may be necessary from time to time, and - 13.
 To pass any other order, as the Commission may deem fit and appropriate under the circumstances of the case and in the interest of justice.

-3. Objections raised by various stakeholders, DGVCL's response and the Commission's comments
+3. Objections raised by various stakeholders, PGVCL's response and the Commission comments